garden-rs/garden/doc/src/installation.md

 Running `make install` with no arguments installs to `~/.cargo/bin/garden` by default.

 `make test` runs the test suite and `make check` runs checks and linters.

+## Windows

+Garden is developed on Linux and supported on macOS and BSDs where Rust is available.

+Garden is not supported on Windows.

+Garden "should" work fine on Windows if you install a shell (eg. `bash.exe` or `zsh.exe`) in `$PATH` and patch a few details to deal with Windows-isms, but Garden is untested and not supported by the core team on Windows or WSL.

+Issues related to Windows will be closed.
+Pull requests related to these systems are welcome as long as they do not clutter the core or test suite with Windows-isms.